Spring Youth Programs 3001

 For Young Fives and Kindergartners

 This is a story and craft program for kids transitioning out of story time and into book club.
 Adults should attend this program with their child.
-Each month Miss Ruth will read books related to a theme and then the kids will do a theme related craft or activity.
-The December theme is Food.
+Each month Miss Ruth will read a book related to a theme and then the kids will do a theme related craft or activity.
+The May theme is Robots.
 Registration is required.

 Non-fiction book